dankelley/dankelley.github.io/_posts/2014-02-21-oce-translations.md

 msgmerge --update R-fr.po R-oce.pot
 {% endhighlight %}

 Then build your package and test.
 The test could be e.g. as follows, for Spanish, French, and English.
-BUG: pressure is not translated, and I'm not sure why!

 {% highlight r linenos=table %}